Severe Weather Tips

 - Prior to power going out, if you have a grinder pump with a panel box that has a PUSH TO RUN button, press that button to empty the basin and allow for capacity to hold some wastewater.

-- If you own a grinder pump and your property is predicted to flood where the pump is, turn off switch for grinder pump in the main breaker box or in pump’s panel box prior to the heavy rain.
+- If you own a grinder pump and your property is predicted to flood where the pump is, turn off switch for grinder pump in the main breaker box.
 Be sure to make a note to turn it back on once flooding subsides.

 - As of January 4, 2021, all grinder pumps and lift stations installed on the Baldwin County Sewer Service (BCSS) sewer system include a generator transfer switch in the pumps’ panel boxes